 *High on the hog - best cuts of meat on a pig come from the back and upper leg and that the wealthy ate cuts from 'high on the hog'.

-As an African-American woman it doesn't take long to become aware of the different ways people compliment and discriminate based on hair.
+I remember when Chris Rock went on the Oprah Show to promote his documentary, "Good Hair".
+In the process, an audience member asked to touch Oprah's hair. an African-American woman it doesn't take long to become aware of the different ways people compliment and discriminate based on hair.
 So, changing one's hairstyle from Eurocentric to Afrocentric or visa versa is to invite a variety of comments, biased judgments and reactions.

 Just the other day I was listening to a podcast on racism and protest (I don't remember which NPR podcast) and somehow the way an African-American woman wore her hair became part of the debate.
 The person on the defensive said the woman's complaints had no credence because she wore her hair straight, "white" as though her hairstyle was relevant to the topic and would somehow render comments moot.
 The young man's mother told him to apologize, but after the ad hominem the protestor wasn't open to the apology nor any sort of discussion.